 James P. Ginley was raised in Walpole and attended local public schools until he entered the newly opened Xaverian Brothers High School where he graduated in 1968.
 He graduated from Boston College in 1973 with a Bachelor’s Degree in American History and minors in Theology and Philosophy.
 During college he also attended the New England Institute where he graduated with high honors in 1972.
-A licensed funeral director since 1973, he is the owner of the Ginley Funeral Home in Walpole, the Ginley-Crowley Funeral Home in Medway and the Ginley Funeral Home of Franklin.
+A licensed funeral director since 1973, he is the owner of the Ginley Funeral Home of Franklin, the Ginley-Crowley Funeral Home in Medway.

 In 1979, he was the youngest person ever elected to the Walpole Board of Selectman serving two terms until moving to Franklin.
 Because of his upstanding character and dedication to his profession, he was asked to purchase both the Jackson Funeral Home in Franklin in 1984 and later the Crowley Funeral Home in Medway in 1996.
 They are now part of the Ginley Funeral Homes, completely owned by James P. Ginley.